RedLine Stealer: How This Infostealer Steals Your Data and What to Do Next

 What RedLine Stealer is and why it still matters

 RedLine Stealer is an info-stealing malware family first identified in 2020.
-MITRE tracks it as a malware as a service operation, which means different threat actors can buy or rent it instead of building their own tool from scratch.
-That low barrier is a big reason this stealer malware spread so widely.
+MITRE tracks it as a malware-as-a-service operation, meaning different actors can rent or buy it instead of building their own tool.
+That low barrier is a big reason it spread so widely.

-And this is what makes the threat more serious than a random one-off infection.
-The stolen logs can end up on the dark web, in dark web forums, and with Initial Access Brokers who resell stolen credentials for follow-on attacks.
-In other words, the first theft is often just the opening move.
+What makes it more serious than a one-off infection is where the stolen data goes.
+The logs end up on dark-web forums and with Initial Access Brokers who resell credentials for follow-on attacks, so the first theft is usually just the opening move.

-That bigger chain matters to regular people and companies alike.
-A saved password from a personal laptop can become initial access into work email, VPN portals, admin dashboards, or cloud apps if the same account, session, or browser sync touches both worlds.
+That chain matters to individuals and companies alike: a saved password from a personal laptop can become the initial access into work email, VPN portals, admin dashboards, or cloud apps when the same account, session, or browser sync touches both worlds.

 How RedLine Stealer malware gets initial access

-Most people do not “go looking” for RedLine malware.
-They get tricked into launching it because it looks like something normal, useful, or urgent.
-That is why distribution is such a big part of the story.
+Almost nobody goes looking for RedLine.
+People are tricked into launching it because it looks normal, useful, or urgent, which is why distribution is such a big part of the story.

 Phishing emails are still one of the easiest doors in

-In March 2020, Proofpoint spotted one of the earliest known email campaign waves for RedLine Stealer.
-The lure pretended to be connected to coronavirus research and pushed victims to download a fake Folding@home-style app.
-That campaign mainly hit healthcare and manufacturing targets in the United States.
+In March 2020, Proofpoint spotted one of the earliest RedLine email waves: a lure posing as coronavirus research that pushed a fake Folding@home-style app, mostly hitting US healthcare and manufacturing targets.

-That example still feels familiar because the trick has not changed much.
-Phishing emails, fake invoices, fake updates, and urgent “security” prompts are still enough to deliver malicious attachments, booby-trapped links, or a fake installer that drops malicious payloads onto an infected device.
+The trick hasn’t changed much since.
+Phishing emails, fake invoices, fake updates, and urgent “security” prompts still deliver malicious attachments, booby-trapped links, or a fake installer that drops the payload onto the device.

 Fake tools, game cheats, and malicious websites do a lot of the work now

-A 2025 advisory from Singapore’s Cyber Security Agency warned that RedLine Stealer malware had been observed on GitHub, disguised as game cheating tools.
-The same advisory also noted that it can arrive inside apps pretending to be legitimate antivirus software or an operating system update.
+A 2025 advisory from Singapore’s Cyber Security Agency warned that RedLine had been seen on GitHub disguised as game-cheating tools, and inside apps pretending to be antivirus software or an OS update.

-That is the part people underestimate.
-A file does not need to look evil to be dangerous.
-It can arrive as an MSI installer, a ZIP archive, a crack, a cheat, or one of those “free utility” downloads pushed through malicious websites and ads.
-Kroll also described cases where users looking for harmless tools were led to malicious pages serving RedLine as fake PDF software.
+That’s the part people underestimate: a file doesn’t need to look evil to be dangerous.
+It can arrive as an MSI installer, a ZIP, a crack, a cheat, or a “free utility” pushed through malicious sites and ads.
+Kroll documented cases where users hunting for harmless tools were steered to pages serving RedLine as fake PDF software.

 Browser extensions can also be part of the trap

-One 2023 Stormshield investigation started with a malicious Chrome extension and uncovered a broader campaign involving RedLine.
-Their researchers found an attack chain that used public repositories, loaders, and a harmful extension to monitor browser activity, access files, grab cookies, and steal data from wallet-related browser extensions.
+A 2023 Stormshield investigation began with a malicious Chrome extension and uncovered a wider RedLine campaign using public repositories, loaders, and a harmful add-on to monitor browser activity, read files, grab cookies, and steal from wallet extensions.

 What RedLine Stealer steals from web browsers, browser extensions, and apps

-Once it runs, RedLine Infostealer is built for fast data collection.
-It does not just chase one password.
-It tries to pull together a package of useful victim data that criminals can sell, reuse, or build on.
+Once it runs, RedLine is built for fast collection.
+It doesn’t chase a single password.
+It assembles a package of victim data that criminals can sell, reuse, or build on.

 It targets the data people leave sitting in web browsers

-Proofpoint and Kroll both describe RedLine stealing from web browsers, including passwords, saved credentials, browser cookies, autocomplete data, and credit card information.
-That means a victim can lose both raw passwords and the active session data that helps attackers slip into accounts without starting from zero.
+Proofpoint and Kroll both describe RedLine pulling passwords, saved credentials, cookies, autocomplete data, and card details from browsers.
+That means a victim can lose both raw passwords and the active session data attackers use to slip into accounts without starting from zero.

-This is why one browser infection can snowball fast.
-If the malware takes login data for email, banking, shopping, work tools, and social platforms at the same time, the attacker has many ways to cause trouble.
-Even when multi factor authentication is enabled, stolen session data can still make cleanup urgent.
+One browser infection can snowball fast: if it grabs logins for email, banking, shopping, work tools, and social all at once, the attacker has many ways in.
+Even with MFA enabled, stolen session data can make cleanup urgent.

 It also goes after apps, wallets, files, and system details

-RedLine is not limited to browser passwords.
-Research has shown it can collect from FTP clients, chat apps, wallet files, and other local sources, while also gathering system information such as the IP address, location, hardware configuration, installed security software, and even the system default language on the machine.
+RedLine isn’t limited to browser passwords.
+It can collect from FTP clients, chat apps, and wallet files, while profiling the machine, IP address, location, hardware, installed security software, even the system default language.

-That extra profiling helps malicious actors decide what to do next.
-A machine with work accounts, crypto tools, or interesting network access is more valuable than a random home PC.
-So the theft is not only about immediate money.
-It is also about choosing the best path for deeper abuse.
+That profiling helps attackers decide what to do next.
+A machine with work accounts, crypto tools, or useful network access is worth more than a random home PC, so the theft is also about choosing the best path for deeper abuse.

 It can do more than simple theft